gobeyondidentity/developer-docs/docs/sdks/swift-sdk/integrate-with-beyondidentity.md

  - Step 4: Redirect URL

-To complete the authentication flow, launch another `ASWebAuthenticationSession` using the `redirectURL` returned from a successful authenticate response.
+A `redirectURL` is returned from a successful authenticate response.
 The authorization code and the state parameter are attached to this URL.
+You can exchange the code for an id token using your Beyond Identity Token Endpoint.

 ```javascript
 Embedded.shared.authenticate(